Gabriella439/slides/modevar/modevar.md

 }
 </style>

-I'm an engineering manager at Arista Networks and an open source developer.
+I'm an engineering manager and an open source developer.

 My interests are primarily in DevOps, PLT, and LangSec.